hyungmogu/ctci/README.md

 ### March 17th, 2019
 1. Walked through first topic of 'Flask Basics' course in Team Treehouse for Python Web Tech Degree
-2. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
+2. Worked on the fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
     - Added missing field 'task name' to both database and program
     - Refactored main.py and view_service.py
     - Improved test coverage of main.py from 51% to 54%